"I start from impossible and work backwards from there" - Oyster Jim

 "Born in Colorado in 1948, I moved to Ucluelet, British Columbia, Canada in 1979.
 I immigrated as an oyster farmer, thus the handle of ‘Oyster Jim’.
 Soon after settling here I started talking about constructing a walking trail along this coastline.
 That dream resulted in the establishment of the Wild Pacific Trail." - Jim Martin

-Jim has not only built a dozen kilometres of trails, he has maintaned the network since 2012.
-There have been vast and noticeable improvements to the trail bed, views and vegetation management with regular maintenance.
+Jim has not only built a dozen kilometres of trails, he has supervised the maintenance since 2012.
+There have been vast and noticeable improvements to the trail bed, views and vegetation management with this regular maintenance.

-Thank you Jim for building what he would call "the 8th wonder of the world".
+Thank you Jim for continuing to build what he would call "the 8th wonder of the world".

 "Jim describes himself as an 'average guy' - which is true enough if you imagine 'average' to be synonymous with 'super-human'."